NolanTrem/KeywordSpotting/README.md

 It seems that you can leave a script to run to completion using the following:

 `nohup /tools/tools2/mathworks/matlab_r2021a/bin/matlab -r 'try; DatasetFeatureExtraction;catch;save code_err; end; quit' > output.log &`

+And for TraningCNN.m:

+`nohup /tools/tools2/mathworks/matlab_r2021a/bin/matlab -r 'try; TrainingCNN;catch;save code_err; end; quit' > output.log &`

+For whatever reason, it appears that sometimes it will run a nohup, but other times it doesn't seem to run as a nohup process.
+The script, however will continue running if you do not disconnect from the session but rather allow it to expire.